-1. You can’t just launch your product and cross your fingers that people actually buy.
+1. You can’t just launch your product and cross your fingers that people will actually buy.
 Instead, set your product up for success by following Slack’s 4-step launch formula: convince everyone you know to try your product and give feedback, find your “hook,” invite people to try your “preview release” and then launch to the public.

 2. Use a different strategy for each social media platform.
-Slack uses Facebook to update fans, Youtube to drive customer acquisition with professionally produced videos (don’t forget about using that curiosity gap!) and Twitter to drive viral awareness with 24/7 customer support.
+Slack uses Facebook to update fans, Youtube to drive customer acquisition with professionally produced videos (don’t forget about using that curiosity gap) and Twitter to drive viral awareness with 24/7 customer support.

 3. Immerse yourself in the podcast world by sponsoring podcasts your potential audience members are listening to or by creating your own (use this as a chance to make your company “known” for something).

-4. Don’t miss out on the power of review websites (like Slack did with G2 Crowd) to level up your short tail keyword SEO strategy.
+4. Don’t miss out on the power of review websites (like Slack did with G2 Crowd) to level up your short-tail keyword SEO strategy.
 Encourage happy customers to leave you reviews through email campaigns and pop-ups that promise them some type of bonus.

 5. Find a well-known product or service that your customers are using and piggyback off their success by integrating with them.
 Slack did this by partnering with GitHub and Trello.